Proudly serving Kentucky including Lexington, Frankfort & Nearby

 Street creep is a common foundation problem that's caused by the thermal expansion and contraction of concrete streets and pavement surrounding a home.

-To control the expanding when it's hot, and contracting when it's cold, contractors install expansion joints in sidewalks, driveways and other exterior slabs.
+To control the expanding when it's hot and contracting when it's cold, contractors install expansion joints in sidewalks, driveways and other exterior slabs.
 These will allow the temperature-induced expansion and contraction of the concrete to occur, but not cause the slab to crack.

 Temperature fluctuations throughout the seasons will cause joints to widen in the colder months and narrow during the hot weather.
 Our unique expansion joints divide a large expanse of concrete into individual slabs that will expand and contract independently.